 - clarification relating to three-party share for undertaking and share for share transactions;

 - confirmation that unlimited companies do not require reserves to acquire their own shares; and

 - clarification on the post-merger treatment of merging/dividing companies’ shares acquired by a successor company (for example, in the case of a downstream merger).

 Provisions in relation to corporate governance and other miscellaneous amendments can be found in Parts 4 and 5 respectively.
 These include an additional ground for applications to court for director restriction where that director has not met certain requirements in the course of a company becoming insolvent.

 The ‘fixes’ to various technical glitches under the Companies Act 2014 will be welcomed by advisors and companies alike.

-The Bill, once introduced to the Dail when it resumes, is expected to move quickly through the Houses of the Oireachtas and it is hoped that it will be enacted during the Autumn session.
+The Bill, is expected to move quickly through the Houses of the Oireachtas and it is hoped that it will be enacted during the Autumn session.